Adjacent to MoMA, all-suite layout, every guest gets a meeting room.

-Conrad New York Midtown opened in 2020 in the building previously known as the Blakely Hotel, completely renovated into the Hilton group's all-suite Manhattan flagship.
-Five hundred and sixty-three suites, every one a true two-room layout (a separate sitting room with a desk and a sofa, plus the bedroom).
-The asset is the suite product at the price point — Conrad runs $700-$900/night for an entry-level suite, where competitive all-suite product (the Aman, the Mark) runs $2,000-$3,000.
-The Vine (the rooftop bar with skyline view) is the after-meeting room; Bowery Road (the lobby restaurant) handles the working breakfast.
-The Conrad is the right pick for the business trip where the working executive needs a real second room to take calls in while not waking up the bedroom occupant — the differentiated product matters for couples travelling together where one partner has a 5am call schedule, and the rate is reasonable for what is delivered.
-The trade-off is that the brand prestige is below the palace-tier — for the client meeting that requires the address, choose the St. Regis or Aman; for the executive trip that requires the working space, the Conrad delivers more for less.
+The all-suite hotel at 151 West 54th Street has carried three names in five years.
+It operated as The London NYC, reopened in spring 2019 as the Conrad New York Midtown, and in 2024 left Hilton to join Marriott's Luxury Collection - it now trades as The London, a Luxury Collection Hotel, New York.
+Through every rebrand the structural advantage has held: 562 suites, each a genuine two-room layout (a separate sitting room with a desk and a sofa, plus the bedroom).
+That suite product at the price point is the asset - an entry-level suite runs roughly $700-$900/night, where competitive all-suite product (the Aman, the Mark) runs $2,000-$3,000.
+It is the right pick for the business trip where you need a real second room to take early calls without waking the bedroom occupant, and the differentiated product matters for couples travelling together when one partner has a 5am call schedule.
+The trade-off is that the brand prestige sits below the palace tier: for the client meeting that requires the address, choose the St. Regis or Aman; for the executive trip that just needs the room and the rate, this property delivers more for less.

 Premier Suite (the standard two-room layout) or Empire Suite for the corner-tower upgrade.